GoosefleetEO/aa-structures/README.md

 ## Overview

 This app is for managing Eve Online structures with [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA).
-It allows all member corporations to see a current list of all their structures in Auth and also get structure related notifications on Discord.
+It allows all member corporations to see a current list of all their structures in Auth.
+In addition it allows forwarding Eve Online notifications to Discord.

 ## Features Summary